Giant and robust Josephson diode effect in multiband topological nanowires

-\em Balance between fractional and conventional Josephson currents.-- In the multiband regime, the Fermi level crosses multiple Fermi points, such that the topological nanowire may generically host both MBSs and ABSs in the boundary [Fig.~\ref{FIG.1}(a)], which in the Josephson junction give rise fractional ($4\pi$-periodic) and conventional ($2\pi$-periodic) Josephson current components, denoted $I_{4\pi}$ and $I_{2\pi}$ [Fig.~\ref{FIG.1}(d)], respectively.
-The total supercurrent at zero temperature versus superconducting phase difference $\phi$ reads~\cite{PhysRevLett.67.3836}
+\em Balance between fractional and conventional Josephson currents.-- In the multiband regime, the Fermi level intersects several subbands.
+When the number of Fermi points is odd, the system is topological with MBSs, while the conventional ABSs can coexist at the nanowire ends [Fig.~\ref{FIG.1}(a)].
+In a Josephson junction, MBSs couple and contribute a fractional Josephson effect with a $4\pi$ periodicity~\cite{2004_LowTP_Kwon,2009_LiangFu_PRB,2004_EPJB,laroche2019observation,2016_nc_4piexper}, whereas the conventional ABSs lead to $2\pi$-periodic Josephson currents~\cite{ABS_2018,ABS_2018_Mizushima,ABS_2018_PRL_Measurement,ABS_2019_PRX,ABS_PRL_2020}.
+These two components, denoted $I_{4\pi}$ and $I_{2\pi}$ [Fig.~\ref{FIG.1}(d)], respectively, coexist and together determine the total supercurrent at zero temperature as a function of the junction phase difference $\phi$.
+The total current reads~\cite{PhysRevLett.67.3836}

 where the sum runs over all positive-energy eigenstates.
 Fig.~\ref{FIG.1}(d) displays the total current, $I_{\text{tot}}=I_{4\pi}+I_{2\pi}$ (red line), which develops a global maximum distinct from its minimum.
 Consequently, the critical currents become asymmetric, $I_c^+ \neq I_c^-$, with $I_c^{\pm}=\max[\pm I_{\text{tot}}(\phi)]$.
 This asymmetry constitutes direct evidence of the Josephson diode effect, characterized by the efficiency $\eta=(I_c^+ - I_c^-)/(I_c^+ + I_c^-)$.
 In this multiband regime, the JDE originates from the competition between the fractional current $I_{4\pi}$ and the conventional component $I_{2\pi}$.